RiseVision/rise-node/packages/core-accounts/README.md

 ## API

-The Accounts API enpoint can be found at `/api/accounts`.
+The Accounts API endpoint can be found at `/api/accounts`.
 Review [the API Reference](https://risevision.github.io/#tag/Accounts-API) for more information.

 ## Authors
 - Andrea B. <vekexasia+crypto@gmail.com>